redis/redis-doc/topics/streams-intro.md

 ## Capped Streams

 Many applications do not want to collect data into a stream forever.
 Sometimes it is useful to have at maximum a given number of items inside a stream, other times once a given size is reached, it is useful to move data from Redis to a storage which is not in memory and not as fast but suited to take the history for potentially decades to come.
 Redis streams have some support for this.
-One the **MAXLEN** option of the **XADD** command.
-Such option is very simple to use:
+One is the **MAXLEN** option of the **XADD** command.
+The option is very simple to use:

 ```
 > XADD mystream MAXLEN 2 * value 1